glennhenry/cs-notes/docs/software-engineering/02-software-principles/software-principles.md

 **KISS (Keep It Simple, Stupid)** is a software development principle that promotes emphasizes the importance of simplicity.
 The principle suggests that systems and code should be kept as simple as possible, avoiding unnecessary complexity.

-An example of unnecessary abstracted code :
+An example of unnecessary abstracted code:

 ```kotlin
 class Parity(val num: Int) {